 20.6 Insurance Requirements.
 All insurance carried by Tenant shall be in a form reasonably satisfactory to Landlord and shall be carried with companies that have a general policy holder's rating of not less than "A-" and a financial rating of not less than Class "VII" in the most current edition of A.M.
 Best's Insurance Reports; shall provide that such policies shall not be subject to material reduction in coverage or cancellation except after at least thirty (30) days' prior written notice to Landlord; provided, however, that in the event that Tenant's insurance carrier will not provide such notice to Landlord promptly after Tenant receives such notice; and shall be primary as to Landlord and shall not contain deductibles exceeding Twenty-five Thousand Dollars (\$25,000) without Landlord's prior written consent.
 If Tenant's insurance has limits greater than the limits set forth in this Lease, the amount of coverage available to Landlord and any other parties named as additional insureds shall be increased to the limits of Tenant's insurance, including limits under any umbrella or excess policies.
-The policy or policies, or duly executed certificates for them, shall be deposited with Landlord prior to the Commencement Date, and upon renewal of such policies, not less than thirty (30) days advance written notice to Tenant, order such insurance, sufficient to cover Tenant's liabilities to Landlord, at Tenant's expense and Tenant shall reimburse Landlord.
+The policy or policies, or duly executed certificates for them, shall be deposited with Landlord prior to the Commencement Date, and upon renewal of such policies, not less than thirty (30) days following renewal of the term of such coverage.
+If Tenant fails to procure and maintain the insurance required hereunder, Landlord may, upon fifteen (15) days advance written notice to Tenant, order such insurance, sufficient to cover Tenant's liabilities to Landlord, at Tenant's expense and Tenant shall reimburse Landlord.
 Such reimbursement shall include all sums incurred by Landlord, including Landlord's reasonable attorneys' fees and costs, with interest thereon at the Interest Rate.